Billboard Hot 100: Album cuts

-As many Hot 100 chart policies have been modified over the years, one rule always remained constant: songs were not eligible to enter the Hot 100 unless they were available to purchase as a single.
-However, on December 5, 1998, the Hot 100 changed from being a "singles" chart to a "songs" chart.
+As many Hot 100 chart policies have been modified over the years, one rule remained constant for over four decades: songs were not eligible to enter the Hot 100 unless they were available to purchase as a single.
+This was discontinued on December 5, 1998, when the Hot 100 changed from being a "singles" chart to a "songs" chart.
 During the 1990s, a growing trend in the music industry was to promote songs to radio without ever releasing them as singles.
 It was claimed by major record labels that singles were cannibalizing album sales, so they were slowly phased out.
 During this period, accusations began to fly of chart manipulation as labels would hold off on releasing a single until airplay was at its absolute peak, thus prompting a top ten or, in some cases, a number-one debut.
 In many cases, a label would delete a single from its catalog after only one week, thus allowing the song to enter the Hot 100, make a high debut and then slowly decline in position as the one-time production of the retail single sold out.

 It was during this period that several popular mainstream hits never charted on the Hot 100, or charted well after their airplay had declined.
 During the period that they were not released as singles, the songs were not eligible to chart.
 Many of these songs dominated the Hot 100 Airplay chart for extended periods of time: